contact-nat/restlet-sites/modules/com.restlet/tech-doc/documentation guidelines.md

 ## c.
 Add resources

 ### Insert screenshots
-screenshots are left-aligned
+Screenshots are left-aligned.
 Screenshots are named following the syntax below:
 “add-entity.jpg”
 Screenshots are saved in jpg format.
 Highlight the part of interest in a square and darken the rest of the screenshot.
+If the area we want to highlight is hardly visible, add a red arrow (Skitch funky arrow medium size).

 ### Insert images
 To insert images in the documentation pages, create a folder called “images” at the same level than the .md file and follow the syntax below to call your image:

-![Add an entity](images/add-an-entity.png "Add an Entity") The text in square brackets will display on the page as a clickable link.
+![Add an entity](images/add-an-entity.png "Add an Entity")

+The text in square brackets will display on the page as a clickable link.
 The text in quotes displays in the tooltip.

 #### Insert clickable images